Word Around The Park

 • Mood regulation: Produces neurotransmitters that influence behavior and stress response.
 Research shows over 90% of serotonin is produced in the gut.

-When this delicate balance gets disrupted - a state called dysbiosis - problems cascade throughout the body.
+When this delicate balance is disrupted — a state called dysbiosis — problems cascade throughout the body.
 You'll see digestive issues like diarrhea, constipation, or excessive gas.
-Immune function weakens, leading to frequent infections.
+Immune function weakens.
 Chronic inflammation affects joints, skin, and organs.
-Behavioral changes show up as anxiety, lethargy, or irritability.
 Even with adequate food intake, poor nutrient absorption becomes an issue.

 Diet drives everything.
 What goes into your dog's bowl directly determines which bacteria thrive and which decline.
-Diets that are low in fermentable fiber or rely heavily on refined ingredients can negatively impact microbiome balance.
-Whole-food ingredients plus the right fibers/prebiotics help support beneficial bacteria.
-Protein quality, fiber type, and prebiotics all shape the microbiome.
+Diets low in fermentable fiber or relying heavily on refined ingredients can negatively impact microbiome balance.
+Whole-food ingredients plus the right fibers and prebiotics help support beneficial bacteria.

 Your dog's gut responds to every single meal.
 Feed it nutrient-dense whole foods, and helpful bacteria dominate.
-Fill it with poor quality foods, and harmful bacteria take over.
-The result is a cascade of health problems that extend far beyond digestion, affecting everything from immunity to behavior to overall vitality.
+Fill it with poor-quality foods, and harmful bacteria take over — with effects that extend far beyond digestion.

 Signs of Poor Gut Health (and What Good Gut Health Looks Like)